CCEW/ECS171/demo/README.md

 ## Disclaimer

-**Educational Use Only**: This AI model is for informational purposes.
-Stock predictions are NOT guarantees of future performance.
+**Educational Use Only**: Stock predictions are NOT guarantees of future performance.
 Always consult a financial advisor before making investment decisions.
 Past performance does not indicate future results.

 ## Development Notes